 How to calculate specific heat

-- Determine whether you want to warm up the sample (give it some thermal energy) or cool it down (take some of this energy away).
+Determine whether you want to warm up the sample (give it some thermal energy) or cool it down (take some thermal energy away).

-- Insert the amount of energy supplied as a positive value.
+Insert the amount of energy supplied as a positive value.
 If you want to cool down the sample, insert the subtracted energy as a negative value.
-For example, we can assume that we want to reduce the thermal energy of the sample by 63000 J. Then
+For example, say that we want to reduce the sample's thermal energy by 63,000 J. Then .

 The formula for specific heat looks like this:

-is the amount of supplied or subtracted heat (in joules), m is the mass of the sample and ΔT is the difference between the initial and final temperature of the sample.
-Heat capacity is measured in J/(kg * K).
+is the amount of supplied or subtracted heat (in joules), is the mass of the sample, and is the difference between the initial and final temperatures.
+Heat capacity is measured in J/(kg·K).